 By Bonnie Jackson

 Australia is well-known for our unique wildlife.
 But did you know that our landscapes, history and natural attractions are just as special?
-Where else on the planet can you connect with the world’s oldest living culture?
-4WD on the beaches of the biggest sand island in the world?
-Or glide over the largest living thing on Earth?
+Delve into our history when you connect with the world’s oldest living culture or discover adventure when you 4WD on the beaches of the biggest sand island in the world.

 It's time to shake up that bucket list.
 So pack your wide-brimmed hat and your sense of adventure and add these unique destinations to your next Australian holiday.

 The world’s largest sand island, K’gari (formerly Fraser Island) is prime for adventure-seekers of all ages.
 It’s equal parts wild and luxe, offering experiences and accommodation that will bring you closer to nature.
 You can run wild on the 4WD driving tracks, hike the famous Fraser Island Great Walk and spot Australian wildlife in their natural habitat (K’gari is known for its wild dingo population and migrating whales).
 Or take things slow with a float down Eli Creek, a relaxing swim in a natural spa or on a scenic helicopter ride.

 Take a deep breath in, and slowly exhale.
 That feeling of calm is what you’ll find in the Mornington Peninsula.
 Located only an hour south of Melbourne, the Mornington Peninsula is home to luxurious spas, world-class wineries, luxurious accommodation and spectacular landscapes.
 Here, the art of self-indulgence is celebrated.

 This unique destination will have you soaking up the sunshine next to a seal, diving with the dolphins and gliding from the natural thermal pools into a world-renowned restaurant in a matter of moments.
 All within easy reach of the city.
 There’s really no place quite like it.